mayankskii/TGAnalysis/README.md

 6. HHV = Higher Heating Value.

 ## Problem Statement
-   **The main aim of this repository is to extract components, kinetic parameters and higher heating value from TG data beside sample seggregation and identification.
+   **The main aim of this repository is to extract components, kinetic parameters and higher heating value from TG data beside sample segregation and identification.
 Assuming that the overall DTG is the linear combination of DTGs of individual components.**

     Code Structure
 1. Initialistion.m : The first file to be run, loads the dataset